Sea Kayaking on Saturna Island with Kayaking Skills

 Saturna Island sits at the heart of some of the most productive killer whale habitat on Canada’s Pacific coast.
 East Point, at the island’s northeastern tip, is one of the finest land-based orca viewing spots in the country.
 Boiling Reef, just offshore, concentrates fish and draws feeding whales reliably enough that locals time their summers around the sightings.

-If you’re paddling here between June and November, there is a small chance you may encounter killer whales on the water.
+If you’re paddling here any time of year, and likely more so between May and November, there is a small chance you may encounter killer whales on the water.
 That possibility is part of what draws people to this area and it comes with real responsibilities.
 This article explains what the rules are, what they mean practically for kayakers, and how to conduct yourself if whales appear while you’re on the water.
+Humpback whales also may be seen year round.

 The legal framework: two layers of protection